KURAL

 Architecture

-System overview — the pipeline, tiers, data model, and sync design
+System overview — pillars, data model, snapshot system, and the embeddings-not-LLMs design choice

 System Overview